 Right now it's exactly as per PnP, but I would probably prefer a different dmg progression (e.g. faster but capped at level 10).
 Being the only 1st lvl damaging priest spell (limited to druids) I think this was a truly great addition, and one of my favourite low lvl druid spells.

 2nd Level Spells

-This spell was widely considered a bit too good.
-A first "nerf" I'm trying out is to slow down its progression (+3 and +4 AC are now gained at levels 9 and 15 respectively, instead of V3's level 6 and 9) and reducing its extremely long duration (from 1/turn per level up to 20 to 5 fixed turns).
-This former should help keeping the spell less powerful for BG1 while the latter should make it harder for a single druid to keep multiple allies buffed for ages.
+This spell was widely considered a bit too good within V3.
+I've slowed down its progression (+3 and +4 AC are now gained at levels 9 and 15 respectively, instead of level 6 and 9) and reduced its extremely long duration (from 1/turn per level up to 20 to 5 fixed turns).
+The former change should help keeping the spell less powerful for BG1 while the latter should make it harder for a single druid to keep multiple allies buffed for ages.